fabiodsilva/aws-create-iam-password-encrypt/README.md

 -rw-r--r-- 1 root 0 Nov  9 13:38 /tmp/terraform-apply-2022-11-09_13:38.log
 ```

-Now you can see a created users
+Now you can see all created users

  ![image](https://user-images.githubusercontent.com/25347806/200847049-94f33001-2637-4e5a-857d-2beecd7938b9.png)

-Each user has a file with yours encrypted passwords.
+Each user has a file with it encrypted passwords.
 ```hcl

 # ls -la encrypted_password.user*